maintaining healthy gaming habits

 Save to your toolkit

 Gaming can be a positive and enjoyable activity.
-It can help us to connect with others, feel a sense of belonging and provide opportunities to learn new skills.
+It can help us connect with others , feel a sense of belonging and provide opportunities to learn new skills.
+Healthy gaming can give us some beneficial downtime, relaxation and fun.
+It can also be helpful when it’s included into a routine that provides structure into your day.

-For a small number of young people, gaming can have a significant negative impact on their everyday lives.
+However, for an increasing number of young people, gaming can have a negative impact on their everyday lives.

-If you think that your gaming is beginning to contribute to some problems in your life, there are lots of things you can do get some balance back.
+If you think that your gaming is beginning to interfere negatively with your life, there are lots of things you can do get some balance back.

 Download our fact sheet on maintaining healthy gaming